Skip to main content

 If a pre-existing record is not found within SyncHive, a new record will be created.

-Although it is possible to integrate soley with the Hive ID, it is recommended to provide all the identifying properties possible.
+Although it is possible to integrate solely with the Hive ID, it is recommended to provide all the identifying properties possible.
 In other words provide the external ID, and if available the Hive ID.

 Not providing the external ID (when available), comes with downsides: